docwhat/itsalltext/DEBUGGING.md

 If you're proficient enough to do this, I won't need to explain too much to you.
 I'd recommend following the setup steps for Level 3 debugging.

 You'll also want to install [Venkman](https://developer.mozilla.org/en/Venkman), even if you use Firebug to do JS debugging.

+Since you are knowledgable enough to be using a debugger, I assume you'll figure out how to continue from here.

+The latest source (and tagged releases) are all on [github](http://github.com/docwhat/itsalltext).

 ## Getting Help